- As low as $580/Night

 - Approximately 1200 square feet

-Savor Myrtle Beach in Comfort - Our bungalow is a 3 bedroom / 2 bath with over 1200 sq ft.
+Appreciate Myrtle Beach in Comfort - Our bungalow is a 3 bedroom / 2 bath with over 1200 sq ft.
 Master King with ensuite, 2nd bedroom King and 3rd bedroom has 2 double beds both share a jack and jill bathroom.

 Just a few min. walk to the famed Ocean Annies's and the beach.
-This had been a private residence for decades and we decided to let others appreciate our place.
+This had been a private residence for decades and we decided to let others savor our place.
 Updated kitchen and baths.
 All new furnishings - we prefer space over clutter so this unit is sparsely furnished with new leather couch and two swivel rockers, super comfortable gel foam beds.

 65" Intelligent TV = WIFI